petr999/tmux-compose/README.md

   - Repeatedly trying to `attach` to running `service`/`container`
   - After container stopped, repeatedly trying to `attach` again
   - This can be stopped by the user (`Ctrl` `C`), then user shell is launched.
 Every previous output content is displayed and available in scroll buffer (`Ctrl` `b` `PgUp`).

+### Your app adaptation

+With zero-conf features of `tmux-compose`:
+- directory is enough to search for template, as `tmux-compose-template.gson` is a default file name to look out for
+- current directory is a default place to seek for template

+the straight way is to keep your `tmux-compose-template.gson` at the same directory where the `docker-compose.yml` of your application resides.